williampruden/sequelize-associations/README.md

 If you are familiar with Sequelize and wish to download the repo and play with the existing code then you will need to do the following in order to get the projects up and running.

 - create a database on your machine that matches the development url in `./config/config.json`
-- run `npm install` in your cli
+- run `npm install` in your CLI
-- run `sequelize db:migrate` in your cli
+- run `sequelize db:migrate` in your CLI
-- run `npm start` in your cli
+- run `npm start` in your CLI
 - Peek at some of the association specific tutorials as they will help provide clarity on how each one works.

 If the instructions above are confusing, fear not, we are going to start from scratch to give you an idea of how to build these apps from the ground up.

 Express-generator, which we installed earlier, allows us to create lightweight express apps.
-It enables us to say something like `express <app-name>` in our command line.
+It enables us to say something like `express <app-name>` in our CLI.
 This will create a brand new folder named after your `<app-name>`.

-I always make sure I am on my Desktop in my command line when doing this.
+I always make sure I am on my Desktop in my CLI when doing this.
 Lets run `express one-to-many` together.

 **GIPHY HERE**